ivandejanovic/atlas/README.md

 View

 Atlas.View is the basic view provided by Atlas.
 It is the extension to Backbone.View with some functionality added.
 It can be used for rendering view that are not backed by a model or a collection.
+All other Atlas views are extended from Atlas.View.

 View methods